harry-gibson/DHS-To-Database/README.md

 This methodology and the code in this repository, and the associated reverse-engineering of the CSPro data format and the DHS survey schema, has been developed by Harry Gibson.

+The methods developed and presented here have been used to collate and prepare datasets underpinning numerous published studies.
+[Here](doc/bibliography.md) is a list of the main ones I am aware of.

 ## About the surveys

 The Demographic and Health Surveys (DHS) Program is a US-based and funded organisation that conducts surveys around the world and then makes those data available for research.
 Surveys are conducted around the developing world, from Afghanistan to Zimbabwe.